Utah farmers and entrepreneurs compete to grow medical pot

 Though leaders of their faith once opposed the bid to legalize medical marijuana, Russell Jones says he researched the drug’s pain-relieving benefits as he battled Hodgkin’s lymphoma.
 Now he and his wife want to be part of an emerging industry that some doubted would ever come to the state.

-“This is groundbreaking for Utah,” said Diane Jones.
+“This is groundbreaking for Utah,” Diane Jones said.
 “Who doesn’t want to make history?”

 Others hoping to win licenses include larger operations that grow hemp, and a handful of out-of-state growers.
 State officials are expected to begin awarding up to 10 licenses later this month.